SongyiGao/SSRL/README.md

 ```
 python baselines/ssrl_discrete/ssrl.py
 ```
+You can use `--env_id` to specify other environments.

 ## Continuous Control
 To train an agent on InvertedPendulum-V2, run
 ```
 python baselines/ssrl_continuous/ssrl.py
 ```
+You can use `--env_id` to specify other environments.

 ## Atari Pong
 The algorithm is implemented with distributed Tensorflow.
 We encounter an issue with Tensorflow 1.14.0.
 To run the code, you need to install a lower version of Tensorflow: